 In this study, an adaptive real-time scheduling framework for CPCS is presented.
 The adaptive scheduler has a hierarchical structure and it is built on top of a traditional FPS scheduler.
 The idea of dynamic worst-case execution time is introduced and its cause and methods to identify the existence of a trend are discussed.
 An adaptation method that uses monitored statistical information to update control task periods is then introduced.
 Finally, this method is extended by proposing a dual-period model that can switch between multiple operational modes at run-time.
 The proposed framework can be potentially extended in many aspects and some of these are discussed in the future work.
 All proposals of this thesis are supported by extensive analysis and evaluations.

-In additional to my regular duties, I also actively cooperative with researchers from other research projects.
-Below are some projects that I am being / was involved as a collaborator:
+In additional to my regular duties, I also cooperated with other researchers.
+Below are some research projects that I am being/was involved as a collaborator:

 - Contributed to formal methods for safety cases using SACM.

 - Contributed to tool integration of safety case and Issabelle server.

 - Proposed using timing-related statisitcs to form dynamic geo-fencing systems.

 - Contributed to timing analysis methods of geo-fencing systems.

 - Contributed to failure mitigation of sensory data.

 - Involved in a various of regular discussions / meetings.